signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/7-purchase-order-matching-process.md

 ![Sales Order](@site/static/img/media/image303.png)

 Create a Purchase Order.
-In the header choose Sell-to Customer No with the customer (School of Fine Art) from the just created sales order.
+Choose the ''Ship-To'' Customer (among with other needed information), in this example the customer ''School of Fine Art'' is selected.

 From the header use Actions \--\> Functions \--\> Drop Shipment \--\> Get Sales Order.
 Then release the Purchase Order.

 ![Purchase Order](@site/static/img/media/image304.png)